 Martinho noted the imperative for NATO parliamentarians to lend strong political support for these initiatives, which would help Allies maintain their focus on these nations as strategic priorities for strong Allied security partnership.
 She noted that each nation represents a bulwark against the creeping security challenges seeking to undo Allied efforts to expand the area of stability and prosperity through its partnerships.

-2020 - KEY CHALLENGES TO MAINTAINING PEACE AND SECURITY IN THE WESTERN BALKANS
+2020 - REPORT - KEY CHALLENGES TO MAINTAINING PEACE AND SECURITY IN THE WESTERN BALKANS

 Jean-Charles LARSONNEUR (France)